George Sylvester Viereck: Support for Hitler

 Viereck became a well-known supporter of the Nazi movement.
 In 1933, he traveled to Berlin to meet with Hitler, who was then Chancellor of Germany.
 In 1934, Viereck gave a speech to twenty thousand "Friends of the New Germany" at New York's Madison Square Garden.
 He compared Hitler to Franklin Roosevelt and told the audience to sympathize with Nazism without being anti-Semites.
 His Jewish friends denounced him as "George Swastika Viereck", but he continued to promote Nazism.

 In 1940, Viereck launched a scheme in which he "paid members of Congress to take propaganda from the Hitler government — he'd literally get it from the German embassy — and deliver it in Congress in floor speeches.
 Then he'd use their offices' franking privileges to get thousands, in some cases millions, of reprints of this Nazi propaganda.
 He would mail it out, at taxpayer expense, all over the United States."
 The key members of Congress working with Viereck in this scheme were Sen. Ernest Lundeen, Rep. Hamilton Fish, and Rep. Jacob Thorkelson.

 In October 1941, Viereck was indicted in the U.S. for a violation of the Foreign Agents Registration Act when he set up his publishing house, Flanders Hall, in Scotch Plains, New Jersey.
 In 1942, he was convicted of failing to register with the U.S. Department of State as a Nazi agent and sentenced to 2 to 6 years in prison.
 In 1943, his conviction was reversed by the Supreme Court.
 Later that year, however, Viereck was convicted on six counts and sentenced to 1 to 5 years in prison.
 Viereck, who returned to prison on July 31, 1943, spent 3 years and 10 months in the Federal Penitentiary in Lewisburg, Pennsylvania.
 He was released on parole on May 17, 1947.

 Postwar

 Viereck's chronicle of life in prison, Men Into Beasts, was published as a paperback originally by Fawcett Publications in 1952.
 The book is a memoir of discomfort, loss of dignity, and brutality in prison.
-The front matter and backcover text focus on the situational homosexuality and male rape described in the book (witnessed, not experienced, by Viereck).
+The front matter and backcover text focus on the situational homosexuality and male rape described in the book which Viereck claims to have witnessed, but not experienced.

 On March 18, 1962, George Sylvester Viereck died at Mount Holyoke Hospital in Holyoke, Massachusetts.
 He was 77.